Do I have to audition to be accepted as a Theatre (acting) student?

 What all is required to earn a BFA in Theatre Education?

-To be successful in the program, it is important that you read our Theatre Education Handbook.
+To be successful in the program, it is important that you read and follow our Theatre Education Handbook.
 This cumulative resource will answer the bulk of questions related to program expectations.
-As you explore it, the Theatre Education Director, Joshua Purvis, would be happy to answer any direct questions or clarify any information within the handbook.
+As you explore it, the Director of Theatre Education, Joshua Purvis, would be happy to answer any direct questions or clarify any information within the handbook.

 When am I accepted in the Theatre Education program?